craftr-build/craftr-build-4.x/README.md

 )
 ```

-This project can now be built using the `craftr build` command.
-Depending on
+Depending on the availability, the `cURLpp` library will be compiled from
-the availability, the `cURLpp` library will be compiled from source or the
+source or the flags will be retrieved with `pkg-config` (TODO).
+To build
-flags will be retrieved with `pkg-config` (TODO).
+the project, use

-Note that you can start a new project easily with the `craftr startproject`
+    $ craftr export
-command.
+    $ craftr build

 Options can either be specified on the command-line or in configuration files.
 By default, `~/.craftrconfig` and `./.craftrconfig` files are loaded if they